Validation sample size calculator

 1. Number of assessment judgements

 This is the total number of assessment judgements made in the training product you are validating within a set period of time.

 Determine the period of time to be considered based on your training and assessment strategies and timetabling.
-Consider assessment judgements made over a period of at least six months; this aligns with the retention requirements described in ASQA’s General Direction—Retention requirements for completed student assessment items.
+Consider assessment judgements made over a period of at least six months; this aligns with the retention requirements described in ASQA’s Guidance for Providers—Retention requirements for completed student assessment items.

 For example, if your RTO has assessed 150 learners against the requirements of a unit of competency in the last six months, you would enter ‘150’ as the number of assessment judgements.

 The error level relates to the assessment outcome results.
 In sampling terms, the error level can also be referred to as the ‘margin of error’.

 To determine an appropriate sample size, you need to consider how likely it is that the sample assessment outcomes will be a good representation of the total assessment outcomes.

 When most assessment judgement outcomes are the same (for example, competent after the first assessment attempt), it is more likely that the sampled assessments will accurately represent all assessments.
 The error level, or risk that the validation sample size will not represent the total assessments, is not high.
 The recommended/default error level for this scenario is 15%.

 However, if your assessment outcomes are varied—for example a mix of competent, competent after multiple attempts, and not competent assessment outcomes— there is a greater chance that the sampled assessments will not reflect the total assessments.
 To decrease this risk, decrease the error level.
 Note that when you lower the error level, the sample size will increase.
 Lowering the error level to any variant between 10 per cent and 15 per cent will allow for a good representation of the total assessment outcome results.